 To style sorted columns, we need to use a JavaScript function to determine whether a column is currently being sorted:

-take an R function with up to 3 optional arguments:
+with up to 3 optional arguments:

 colDef(